apache/pulsar/pip/pip-381-large-positioninfo.md

 * **managedLedgerMaxUnackedRangesToPersist**: int, default 10000 (existing parameter).
 Controls number of unacked ranges to store.
 * **persistentUnackedRangesWithMultipleEntriesEnabled**: boolean, default false.
 If true, the PositionInfo state is stored as multiple entries in BookKeeper if it grows too large.
 * **persistentUnackedRangesMaxEntrySize**: int, default 1MB.
 Maximum size of a single entry in BookKeeper, in bytes.
+* **cursorInfoCompressionType**: string, default "NONE".
+Compression type to use for the PositionInfo state.

 ### CLI